Travel guide

 Dual SIM: two active lines and consumption

-The typical traveler's scenario: Spanish SIM for calls and bank SMS, and travel eSIM for data.
-This is the ideal setup, but it's important to understand its energy cost.
-With both lines registered on the network, the modem maintains two connections, which adds a small, constant power consumption throughout the day.
+The typical traveler's scenario: a Spanish SIM for calls and bank SMS, and a travel eSIM for data.
+This is the ideal setup, but it's worth understanding its energy cost.
+With both lines registered on the network, the modem maintains two connections, and that adds a small constant consumption throughout the day.

 The solution is not to give up your Spanish number, but to leave the physical SIM only for voice/SMS and without data.
-This way it hardly searches or moves anything, and the extra consumption is greatly reduced.
-The eSIM handles all data load, and your number remains available for important things.
-We explain the complete mechanism in how Dual SIM works with eSIM.
+This way, it barely searches or moves anything, and the extra consumption is greatly reduced.
+The eSIM handles all data traffic, and your number remains available for important things.
+We explain why this combination is worthwhile in international chip vs. eSIM.

-If your trip is long and you don't expect urgent calls to your Spanish number, another option is to simply turn off the physical line during the day and turn it on only when you need it.
+If your trip is long and you don't expect urgent calls to your Spanish number, another option is to directly turn off the physical line during the day and only turn it on when you need it.
 Fewer radios on, more autonomy.

 Tips to save battery while traveling

-These habits will give you extra hours of phone use without sacrificing connectivity.
-They are simple and work with eSIM or physical SIM alike:
+These habits will give you extra hours of phone usage without sacrificing connectivity.
+They are simple and work equally well with eSIM or physical SIM:

-• Airplane mode in areas without coverage: if you are in a valley or a train with no signal, your phone will drain its battery searching for a network.
+• Airplane mode in areas without coverage: If you're in a valley or on a train without signal, your phone will exhaust itself searching for a network.
 Turn on airplane mode and move on.

-• Offline maps: download the city before you go and save data and continuous GPS usage.
+• Offline maps: Download the city before you leave and save data and continuous GPS usage.

 • Close background apps that refresh data without you looking at them.

-• Carry a power bank: on long sightseeing days, it's your best safeguard.
+• Carry a power bank: For long days of sightseeing, it's your best insurance.

 Configure your phone this way upon arrival at your destination and you'll have the best of both worlds: stable data and long-lasting battery.
-Here's the recommended order:
+This is the order we recommend:

-1. Activate data roaming only on the eSIM line (this is normal and necessary for the travel eSIM).
+1. Activate data roaming only on the eSIM line (this is normal and necessary for travel eSIMs).

 2. Set the Spanish SIM as the calls/SMS only line, without mobile data.